-Can I write for the Chicago Review of Books?
+Write for the Chicago Review of Books!

 What are you looking for in a pitch?

-Short answer: we want to know why this book and why you.
+Short answer: We want to know why this book and why you.

 I’m a writer.
 Can I submit my own book for review?